 Update 1: Organized and Focused

-Update 2: Well-versed in Content Marketing
+Update 2: Well-Versed in Content Marketing

-The payoff can be huge if you can get your indirect teams marketing and selling with alignment to the same strategies as your corporate and direct teams.
-Prospects benefit too since it will be easier for them to access information and content they need to make educated buying decisions.
+The payoff can be huge if you can get your channel teams’ marketing and selling tactics to align with your corporate and direct teams.
+Prospects also benefit since it will be easier for them to access the information they need to make educated buying decisions.

 Update 3: Able to Form Meaningful Working Relationships with Channel Partners